 The Directors have established an Audit and Risk Committee, a Remuneration Committee, a Nomination and Governance Committee and a Sustainability and Culture Committee.
 The members of these committees are appointed principally from among the independent directors and all appointments to these committees shall be for a period up to three years, which may be extended provided the members continue to be independent.
 The terms of reference of the committees have been drawn up in accordance with the provisions of the Corporate Governance Code.
 A summary of the terms of reference of the committees is set out below, except for Sustainability and Culture Committee whose first formal meeting is scheduled for 26 July 2021 and its terms of reference will be summarized once they are approved.
 Each committee and each Director has the authority to seek independent professional advice where necessary to discharge their respective duties, in each case at the Company's expense.

 |Committee||Members (c designates chairman)||Independence|

 |Nomination and Governance||William A. Franke (C), Barry Eccleston and Charlotte Andsager||67%|

-The Audit Committee assists the Board in discharging its responsibilities with regard to (a) financial reporting; (b) external and internal auditors and controls, including reviewing the Company's annual financial statements and, where requested by the Board, advising whether, taken as a whole, the annual report and accounts are fair, balances and understandable; (c) reviewing and monitoring the extent of the non-audit work undertaken by external auditors; (d) advising on the appointment of external auditors; and (e) reviewing the effectiveness of the Company's internal audit activities, internal control and risk management systems.
-Where the Audit Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the Board, however, the ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports remains with the Board.
+The Audit and Sustainability Committee assists the Board in discharging its responsibilities with regard to (a) financial reporting; (b) external and internal auditors and controls, including reviewing the Company's annual financial statements and, where requested by the Board, advising whether, taken as a whole, the annual report and accounts are fair, balances and understandable; (c) reviewing and monitoring the extent of the non-audit work undertaken by external auditors; (d) advising on the appointment of external auditors; and (e) reviewing the effectiveness of the Company's internal audit activities, internal control and risk management systems.
+Where the Audit and Sustainability Committee is not satisfied with any aspect of the proposed financial reporting by the Company, it shall report its views to the Board, however, the ultimate responsibility for reviewing and approving the annual report and accounts and the half yearly reports remains with the Board.